Mdtr3002/pwa-research/README.md

 ### Service worker:

-Service Workers are a special type of Web Worker.
+Service Workers are a special type of **Web Worker**.
 Web Workers operate in a separate thread, allowing them to execute long-running or asynchronous tasks in the background, minimizing the impact on page performance.

 Service Workers make PWA operation reliable by helping deliver usable experiences even under flaky or offline network conditions.
 They do this by intercepting network fetch requests from the page and strategically handling them using cached responses (if offline), or network-fetched resources (if real-time), or some combination of both based on predefined caching strategies for resource types.